Vehicle registration plates of Chile: 2 Letters and 4 Numbers Series (1985-2007)

+The first letter of the square allows to identify the year of the vehicle, although without exact precision and only from the letter D onwards.
 It is possible to observe vehicles whose plates begin with a letter that does not correspond to their year of registration, which may be because the vehicle was re-registered, or it was registered in an office where so few vehicles are registered that the combinations are delayed.

 The second letter can be one of the following 23: A, B, C, D, E, F, G, H, I, J, K, L, N, P, R, S, T, U, V, X, Y, Z and W. M and W were left out for being too wide, Ñ for its resemblance to N, O for its resemblance to zero, and Q for its resemblance to O and zero.
 The I was only used in the combination DI.

 In plates beginning with letters A, B, C, E, F, G and H, the sequential order is expressed in the second letter, for example, the sequential order of the first series was AA - BA - CA - EA, and so on; the next series was AB - CB - EB - FB, and so on.
 Initially, the letter D was not used at the beginning of the combination, due to its resemblance to zero, and the combinations BB, AD, AK, AY, GG and HZ were not used either, but until much later.

 Also in the beginning there was a certain unintentional geographical distribution, some series assigned according to the table, for example: